 The Caucasus has always been defined by its mix of cultural influences due to its position at the crossroads of East and West.
 After the collapse of the Soviet Union, all three countries moved to distance themselves from Russia and fixed their gaze firmly on the West.
 This is especially true of Georgia, which is currently pushing for membership in the EU.

-Whether the Caucasus is part of Europe or Asia seems to be a point of ongoing contention.
-All three countries are technically on the Asian continent; but overall, the region feels a lot more European, especially in the cities.
+Is Armenia in Europe?
+Is Georgia in Asia?
+Whether the Caucasus is part of the European or Asian continent seems to be a point of ongoing contention.
+All three countries are technically in Asia; but overall, the region feels a lot more European, especially in the cities.
 All three capitals—Tbilisi, Yerevan and Baku—are characterised by their classical architecture, parks, fountains and boulevards.
 To me, it definitely felt like I was travelling in Europe, albeit a slightly grungier version.

 3Just because two countries are neighbours doesn’t mean they’re friends.